CatraProto/docs/logging_in.md

 - When the state is _AwaitingLogin_, the app tries to login using the bot token provided in the first parameter of the UseBotTokenAsync method, if an error is returned, it is logged to the user otherwise the app waits until it receives a new state.
 - When the state is _LoggedIn_, the app calls `GetSelfAsync` to retrieve information about the bot and logs it in json-format.
 The app also checks whether the API call received an error, because the session could have been terminated while we were still handling this update.
 - When the state is >= _LoggedOut_, the app will simply let the user know that it has changed (i.e. the session was terminated and _SESSION_REVOKED_ was received).

+# Handling state changes (Other states)
+Other states that are not directly related to the login flow are the following:
+- LoggedOut - When log out is done by calling `LoginManager.LogoutAsync()`
+- SessionRevoked - When the session was revoked from another device
+- AccountBanned - When the account was banned by Telegram
+- AccountDeactivated - When the user deactivated their account
+- KeyDuplicated - When the same session was used at the same time (i.e same session file on two different servers)

+Once those are received, the session cannot be used anymore and you will need to create a new session file or wipe the current one.
+Before doing so, remember to `DisposeAsync()` the current `TelegramClient` instance.